Information about funding available to entering domestic and international graduate students.

-Information about stipends and fellowships available to entering domestic and international graduate students.
+Information about fellowships available to entering domestic and international graduate students.

-This fellowship includes full payment of registration fees, health insurance, non-California tuition (if needed), a stipend of $27,000, and a commitment of four additional years of financial support through teaching or research assistantships (see below for details).
+The Department of Psychology fellowships include full payment of registration fees, health insurance, non-California tuition (if needed), a stipend of $25,000 (over 9 months), and a commitment of four additional years of financial support primarily through teaching or research assistantships, and in some cases other sources, such as donor or private funds (see below for details).

 Self-nomination forms are included in the Application for Graduate Admission.

-This is a four year fellowship program which has historically supported a limited number of outstanding underrepresented students who are entering Ph.D. programs and are interested in a career in college or university teaching and research.
-During year 1, this fellowship provides a stipend of $25,000, Registration Fees, and Non-California Resident Tuition (if needed).
-The Graduate Division will also provide a second year of equivalent support (to be scheduled as appropriate in the second, third, or fourth year) in the form of a RA/Mentorship award.
-The Department will provide two years of support in the form of Teaching Assistantships.
+This is a four-year fellowship program which has historically supported a limited number of outstanding underrepresented students who are entering Ph.D. programs and are interested in a career in college or university teaching and research.
+During year 1, this fellowship provides funds of $30,000, Registration Fees, and Non-California Resident Tuition (if needed).
+The Division of Graduate Education will also provide a second year of equivalent support (to be scheduled in the fourth year) in the form of a RA/Mentorship award.
+The Department will provide two years of support in the form of Teaching Assistantships (in the third year).
 Students will receive the appropriate salary stated above.
-In addition, the Department will furnish Registration Fees during the two year period.
-Applicants must be either U.S. citizens or Permanent Residents and should demonstrate high potential and promise.
+In addition, the Department will cover Registration Fees during the two-year period.
+Applicants must be either U.S. citizens, permanent residents, or undocumented students who qualify for nonresident supplemental tuition exemptions under AB 540 and should demonstrate high potential and promise.

 These fellowships are available to specific applicant populations.
-Please read Graduate Division Special Fellowships for detailed descriptions.
+Please review the Division of Graduate Education Special Fellowships for detailed descriptions.
 Graduate students who can demonstrate strong research interests related to or of value to the medical field, for example, should consider applying for the Ursula Mandel Fellowship.
-For detailed descriptions, please visit the Graduate Division Special Fellowships website.
+For detailed descriptions, please visit the Division of Graduate Education Special Fellowships website.

 Extramural Fellowships and Scholarships

 You are urged to investigate extramural sources of funding such as those listed below.
-Students who are truly competitive for admission to the UCLA Psychology Graduate Program should have an excellent chance of obtaining these awards even prior to admission to our program.
-The major extramural funding sources for psychology graduate students are the National Science Foundation, the Jacob K. Javits Fellowships Program (open to students in all areas except clinical), the Ford Foundation Minority Fellowship Program and the American Psychological Association Minority Fellowship Program.
-NSF and Ford Foundation fellowship programs have an early November deadline; APA has a December deadline.
-Check the Javits program website for their application deadline, as it had not been announced at the time of this printing.
-Note that all the fellowship programs listed above are multiple year fellowship programs, with Ford, Javits, and NSF providing three years of support.
+Applicants who are truly competitive for admission to the UCLA Psychology Graduate Program should have an excellent chance of obtaining these awards even prior to admission to our program.
+The major extramural funding sources for psychology graduate students are the National Science Foundation, graduate research fellowship program, the Department of Defense National Defense Science and Engineering Graduate Fellowship Program, National Institutes of Health fellowships, American Psychological Association funding, and Robert Wood Johnson Foundation Health Policy Research Scholars program.
+Note that all the fellowship programs listed above are mainly multiple year fellowship programs, with DoD, NSF and RWFJ providing three to four years of support.

-The UCLA Graduate Division maintains the UCLA Graduate & Postdoctoral Extramural Support (GRAPES) Database.
-The GRAPES database catalogs extramural funding opportunities of interest to prospective and current graduate students, students working on a master's thesis or doctoral dissertation, and postdoctoral scholars.
+The UCLA Division of Graduate Education maintains the UCLA Graduate & Postdoctoral Extramural Support (GRAPES) Database.
+The GRAPES database catalogs extramural funding opportunities of interest to prospective and current graduate students, students working on a master’s thesis or doctoral dissertation, and postdoctoral scholars.

-Refer to the following publications for additional fellowship listings:
+Refer to the following alternative online publications for additional fellowship listings:

 - Annual Register of Grant Support